cseriildi/42Vienna/rust_piscine/Module_00/README.md

 * For exercises managed with cargo, the command `cargo clippy -- -D warnings` must run **with no errors**!

 * You are *strongly* encouraged to write extensive tests for the functions and systems you turn in.
 However, for function/library submissions (_anything which is not a program_), do **not** submit a main.
-Tests can use the symbols you want, even if they are not specified in the `allowed symbols` section.
+Tests can use the symbols and lint levels you want, even if they are not specified in the `allowed symbols` section.